 Soniq is a brand best found at JB Hi-Fi locations around Australia, and JB Hi-Fi’s penchant for providing hot sales and other discounts means a Soniq TV could potentially be snagged for pretty cheap, making it a great budget TV if that’s what you’re looking for.

 There’s never been a better time to buy a new TV.
-Manufacturers are constantly trying to outdo each other by including and developing advanced technologies to make consumers’ viewing experience second to none.
+Manufacturers are constantly trying to outdo each other by including and developing their advanced technologies to make consumers’ viewing experience second to none.
 As a consequence, those wishing to be at the forefront of technology may have to be prepared to pay a premium, with TVs often costing $5,000 or more.
-In this case it can be worth looking at brands with reputable warranty periods and servicing to ensure your prized possession is well taken care of should anything go awry.
+In this case, it can be worth looking at brands with reputable warranty periods and servicing to ensure your prized possession is well taken care of should anything go awry.
 In any case, you can essentially expect to get what you pay for, and the bigger brands have a good reputation for a good reason.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then alphabetically.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.

-Appliances - April 20th
+Consumer News - April 20th

 Flicking through numerous pages of instructions and becoming increasingly frustrated as you try to build your furniture could become a thing of the past.
 That’s because scientists from the Nanyang Technological University in Singapore (NTU Singapore) …– Read more

-Consumer News - April 13th
+Consumer News - April 20th

 See our Ratings Methodology.